Table of Contents

-Electroencephalography (EEG) is useful in the evaluation of the encephalopathy patient.
+EEG is useful in the evaluation of the encephalopathy patient.
 Focal temporal lobe discharges and diffuse slowing are common findings in herpes virus encephalitis.
-Patients with Japanese encephalitis have diffuse and continuous delta wave activity, spikes and can develop an alpha rhythm if in coma.
+Patients with Japanese encephalitis have diffuse and continuous delta wave activity, spikes and can develop an alpha rhythm if in a coma.

-Patients who are suspected to have herpes virus encephalitis should always receive treatment.
+Patients suspected to have herpes virus encephalitis should always receive treatment.
 Antiviral therapy with acyclovir and vidarabine is usually effective, but acyclovir is recommended as first-line therapy.
 Patients with varicella-zoster virus encephalitis should also receive acyclovir.

 Ribavirin might be useful in arbovirus encephalitis and Nipah virus encephalitis.
 Specific treatment for most of the other etiologies is not available, but acyclovir should always be used as initial therapy in any patient with encephalitis, even if the diagnosis of herpes virus encephalitis is not confirmed.

 Patients with viral encephalitis might develop increased intracranial pressure.
-In this case, elevation of the bed-head, diuresis with mannitol and hyperventilation should be used.
+In this case, the elevation of the bed head, diuresis with mannitol, and hyperventilation should be used.
 In refractory cases of increased intracranial pressure, surgical decompression might be indicated.

-Patients who develop seizures should receive phenytoin or Valproic acid, both of which should be given intravenously.
+Patients who develop seizures should receive phenytoin or valproic acid, both of which should be given intravenously.
 Benzodiazepines are indicated for the abortion of status epilepticus.
 Patients who have persistent seizures after the acute stage of viral encephalitis might need long-term antiepileptics.
-Once the immune system stops reacting with viral encephalitis, the inflammation subsides leaving lesions that had resulted from the replication and packaging of viral cells.
-The lesions heal, but the neurons that were lost during the infection do not regenerate; thus, even after full recovery, patients have neurological deficits.
+Once the immune system stops reacting to the viral invasion, the inflammation subsides leaving lesions that had resulted from the replication and packaging of viral cells.
+The lesions heal, but the neurons that were lost during the infection do not regenerate; thus, even after a full recovery, patients have neurological deficits.